Save the date for the virtual Minidoka Pilgrimage:

 Learn about three Minidoka incarcerees and how their resilience has carried them through today’s challenges.

 This program will be livestreamed on the Minidoka Pilgrimage YouTube channel.
-Please follow and subscribe to our channel to be notified when the event begins.
+Please subscribe to our channel and turn on notifications to receive an alert when the event begins.